-(From the 2015 LDCHA Annual Report) In 1999 the LDCHA was selected to participate in the Moving to Work Demonstration program (MTW), a Congressional Demonstration program that granted broad waivers from federal housing regulation for the purpose of moving households to work.
+(From the 2016 LDCHA Annual Report) In 1999 the LDCHA was selected to participate in the Moving to Work Demonstration program (MTW), a Congressional Demonstration program that granted broad waivers from federal housing regulation for the purpose of moving households to work.
 Since 1999 the agency adopted a number of initiatives aimed at meeting this objective including the initial adoption of a new rent structure and work requirement for all non-elderly/non-disabled adults.
 The LDCHA has achieved great success at moving residents to work.

 The LDCHA, as part of its MTW program, created a down payment fund to assist MTW participants to purchase a home.
-Ten families purchased homes in 2015, and seven families successfully transitioned into Section 8 housing (LDCHA Annual Report 2015).
+Since the program started, 81 households have purchased a home since 2001.
+(LDCHA Annual Report 2016).

 The LDCHA Resident Services Office (RSO) runs several programs, including self-sufficiency programs geared toward crisis intervention, employment, and financial literacy.
-In 2015 the RSO assisted 400 individuals through support services, including economic stability.
+In 2016 the RSO assisted 400 individuals through support services, including economic stability.
 These services include case management, counseling, substance abuse treatment, parent education, financial literacy, and employment services.
+The 2016 LDCHA Annual Report states that over 350 households received financial literacy, employment, and support services in 2016, 154 individuals obtained a job or kept a job prior to 2016, three individuals earned bachelor degrees, 27 are enrolled in a secondary education program, \$2785 was spent on tuition assistance and fees for secondary education, 44 families were linked to childcare programs to support employment, and \$1000 in scholarships were given to an arts training program.